Mille-feuille: German varieties

-In the German speaking part of Switzerland and also in Austria, it is called Cremeschnitte.
+In the German-speaking part of Switzerland and also in Austria, it is called Cremeschnitte.
 In Israel it is known by a variation of that name, kremshnit (קרמשניט).

+Armenia

+In Armenia and Armenian cuisine, mille feuille is known as "Napoleon" (նապոլեոն) and is made from multiple thin layers of baked pastry dough, typically made with flour, butter, eggs, and sour cream.
+The layers are filled with a custard cream made of milk, sugar, eggs, and butter, sometimes combined with sweetened condensed milk.
+The cake is assembled by stacking the layers with cream, covering the surface, and finishing with crushed pastry crumbs.
+While walnuts, hazelnuts, raspberries, or sometimes Armenian brandy are also added to the cake in some variations.

 Greece

 In Greece, the pastry is called μιλφέιγ, a transcription of the word mille-feuille using the Greek alphabet.
-The filling between the layers is cream whereas Chantilly cream is used at the top of the pastry.
+The filling between the layers is cream whereas whipped cream (a vanilla-infused French Chantilly) is used at the top of the pastry.